cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- Bucket Policies - bucket wide rules from the S3 console (allows cross-account)
 	- Object ACL (access control list) - finer grain (can be disabled)
 	- Bucket ACL - less common (can be disabled)
-- Note: an IAM principal can access an S3 bobject if:
+- *Note:* an IAM principal can access an S3 object if:
 	- the user IAM permissions ALLOW it or the resource policy ALLOWS it
-	- AND there's no explicit DENI
+	- AND there's no explicit DENY
 - Encryption : encrypt object in S3 using encryption keys
 - JSON based policies
 	- Resources